dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 	- velocity tracking
 	- faster motion

+Opinion:
-Measuring robustness can be challenging.
-Performance evaluation is challengin
+- Measuring robustness can be challenging.
+- Performance evaluation is challenging as well bec